STEM Academy Workshops

-Learn your way around the engineering fabrication laboratory, and get an introduction to soldering.
-Some of the resources available at the fabrication lab for you to use are: Mathematica (Computerized math calculation and visualization), LaTex (for writing lab reports with equations), SolidWorks (3D computer-aided drafting), PSPICE (electrical circuit simulator), Arduino (microprocessor programming in general), Soldering skills, Welding Skills, Model fabrication and Machining Skills.
+Learn your way around the engineering fabrication laboratory and get safety training so that you can use the lab.
+Some of the skills you can learn at the fabrication lab for you to use are: SolidWorks (3D computer-aided drafting), Arduino (microprocessor programming in general), soldering skills, welding skills, model fabrication, computer-aided manufacturing, 3D printing, and machining.

 RSVP not necessary.
 Just show up!

 With LACC Community Services Manager Drew Yamanishi

 This week's workshop leader, Drew Yamanishi, has over a decade of experience at LA high schools through LACC's Upward Bound Program advising students on how to navigate the complexities of the University of California (UC) transfer system and has served as an Admissions Officer for Michigan State University, and essay-reader for the Gates Millennium Scholarship in Washington D.C.
 In this workshop, he will present tips on the personal statement.
 Much of the advice should be applicable to application essays for other schools, scholarships, and summer research programs as well.
 This workshop will include time to work in the computer lab drafting or revising your own personal statement.
 Remember, completing a personal statement is a requirement to maintain your STEM Academy membership.
 This workshop gives you the opportunity to meet two requirements at once--one workshop plus the personal statement.